conan7882/VGG-cifar/README.md

 ![train_lc](fig/train_lc.png)

 learning curve for testing set
-- The accuracy on testing set is 91.81% around 100 epoch.
+- The accuracy on testing set is 91.81% around 100 epochs.
 We can observe the slightly overfitting behavior at the end of training.

 ![valid_lc](fig/valid_lc.png)